bulv1ne/dab-template/README.md

 - **dab-target**: Template for adding new deployment targets (environments) to your project
 - **dab-job**: Template for adding new Databricks jobs to your project

+## Prerequisites

+TODO
+- Databricks CLI installed and configured
+- Change PROFILE_NAME in the commands below to your Databricks profile name

 ## How to use

 ### Creating a project

-Initialize a new Databricks Asset Bundle project with our template:
+Initialize a new Databricks Asset Bundle project with our template.
+Replace `PROFILE_NAME` with your Databricks profile name where you will be developing and testing your project:

 ```sh
 databricks bundle init https://github.com/bulv1ne/dab-template --template-dir dab-project --profile PROFILE_NAME